 Alerting Change Notification API

-The Alerting Change Notification API shall be issued by the Receiver to the currently executing Broadcaster Application if there is a change to the version of the AEAT or OSN alerting data structure and the Broadcaster Application has subscribed to receive such notifications via the API specified in Section 9.6.8.
+The Alerting Change Notification API shall be issued by the Receiver to the currently executing Broadcaster Application if there is a change to the version of the AEAT or OSN alerting data structure and the Broadcaster Application has subscribed to receive such notifications via the API specified in Section 9.7.5.
 Note that the receipt of a new alerting object without a previous receipt is considered a version change.

-The notification message contains a list of URLs referencing the new or updated alerting fragments.

-The Alerting Change Notification API shall be defined as follows:
+The Alerting Change Notification may also be issued if alerting event filtering has been changed resulting in a change to the filtered events.

-method: "org.atsc.notify"

-params: A JSON object consisting of a key named msgType key with a value "alertingChange" and a key named urlList which is an array of items containing an alertingType as defined in the enumerated list, a URL to the metadata fragments and a receiveTime if the URL points to an OSN fragment.